Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 In what circumstances can personal data be collected, stored and processed?

-Canadian privacy laws tend not to be particularly prescriptive with respect to permitted purposes for the collection, use and disclosure of personal information.
+Canadian privacy laws tend not to be particularly prescriptive with respect to permitted purposes for the collection, use and disclosure of personal information; however, any such purposes must be objectively reasonable, even in cases where express consent has been obtained.

 Are there any limitations or restrictions on the period for which an organisation may (or must) retain records?